Aldo-2077/Cybersecurity-Projects/AD_Setup/AD-Setup.md

 # Active Directory Installation in PowerShell

-This project will demonstrate how to setup an Active Directory environment in a home lab using Windows Server 2022 and Windows 11 virtual machines.
-After AD is installed, I will show what I have learned about PowerShell scripting and automate the creation of 100 Active Directory users.
+This project aims to provide a technical demonstration of the implementation and configuration of an Active Directory (AD) environment within a home lab setting utilizing Windows Server 2022 and Windows 11 virtual machines.
+Upon successful installation of AD, the project will further showcase the utilization of PowerShell scripting to automate the process of creating 100 AD users.

 ---